• Skip to primary navigation

 Fish and brewis (or a similar version called fisherman’s brewis) is basically salt fish simply mixed with potatoes, hard bread, pork fat and fried onion (and maybe a little drawn butter over top).
 My father makes fish and brewis every Christmas … perhaps I’ll share that one with you another time.

 Other uses for salt cod is in stews or fritters.
 But, really, the possibilities are endless and all so tasty!
-These 14 recipes to cook with salt cod shows just how versatile (and tasty) salt cod fish can be!
+These 14 ways to cook with salt cod shows just how versatile (and tasty) salt cod fish can be!

 How To Soak Salt Cod